sarahciston/codingcare/posts/unforming.md

 Becoming-concrete.
 Becoming-curb.
 Becoming-scaffold.
 VALIE, you made your body something between still life and parkour, your Body Configurations risk and contort the femme already at risk already contorted.

 Feel like VALIE tromping through fields, unwieldy cameras strapped front and back tipping side to side and crawling through the air to make strange pictures in stereo vision.
 An animal with wild eyes.
-This was 1973 and now we all have that front-back camera you made your whole body into, we have the miniature version of [your/our] body in our pockets, close to our bodies.
+This was 1973 and now we all have that front-back camera you made your whole body into, we have the miniature version of that body in our pockets, close to our bodies.
 Of that work, you said:

 >"between these pictures is the body that is invisible, cutting the room." [@WerkdetailVALIEEXPORT]

-[Reader,] imagine the room you're in without your body, just the cut it makes.
+Reader, imagine the room you're in without your body, just the cut it makes.
 Imagine a hollow in the negative of you.

 Don't you know it's all about platforms now?